Vantiva: 2020–present: Restructuring and rebranding to Vantiva

 In June 2020, Technicolor filed for Chapter 15 bankruptcy due to the COVID-19 pandemic and went through a restructuring process following the appointment of former Eir CEO Richard Moat.
 In 2021, the Technicolor post-production brand was sold to LA-based Streamland Media.
 The sale was part of a strategic decision to focus on visual effects and animation for film, advertising, gaming and live events.

 Following the restructuring, Technicolor reported "a positive third quarter 2021, and a significant improvement in profitability, despite supply constraint challenges affecting both Connecting Home and Technicolor Creative Studios."

 Meanwhile, in May 2021, Technicolor launched Technicolor Creative Studios, forming a global structure to drive its family of studios.
 The studio network included The Mill, MPC (Film, Episodic & Advertising), Mikros Animation and Mr. X. Christian Roberton, President of Technicolor Creative Studios announced that up to 4,000 VFX artists were anticipated to be hired.

 In January 2022, The Mill united with MPC Advertising to create one global studio network under The Mill brand.
 As a global studio The Mill made the decision to scale up for a creative future, investing in new talent, production capabilities, and immersive technologies.

 In the same month, Technicolor Creative Studios announced the integration of MPC Film, MPC Episodic and MR. X under Moving Picture Company (MPC), forming the largest suite of VFX studios serving the feature film and episodic market globally.

 In February 2022, Technicolor announced the spin-off of its Technicolor Creative Studios division into an independent entity to be listed on Euronext Paris.
 Technicolor SA was to retain 35% of the new company's capital.
 Technicolor also shared in its annual results that all three divisions of the group were profitable and two thirds of the 2022 pipeline were already booked for Technicolor Creative Studios, evidencing the dynamism of the film sector driven by the demand from streaming services.

 Technicolor Creative Studios' spin-off was completed on 27 September 2022, on the same day Technicolor announced that the company as a whole would be rebranding to Vantiva.
 As of November 2022, Vantiva still owned 35% of TCS but TCS still operated as an independent entity from Vantiva.

 In October 2023, Vantiva announced its plan to acquire CommScope’s Home Networks division in exchange for a 25% stake in Vantiva.
 The acquisition of CommScope's Home Network was completed on 2 January 2024.

+Vantiva acquired CommScope's Home Networks on 2 January 2024.
+On 24 February 2025, Vantiva announced restructuring efforts in response to financial difficulties, which resulted in the closure of certain operations.
 In April 2025, Vantiva announced the sale of its Supply Chain Solution division to funds managed by private equity firm, Variant Equity.The Supply Chain Solution division became known as Conectiv.